 Whether you’re looking to share a few glasses of wine with your friends or have a weekend filled with dancing and bottle service, you’ll find that Miami nightlife is full of excitement!
 Dance with your friends, enjoy happy hour specials, or reserve your spot at Lime Cay Sundays at Blackbird Ordinary.
 Enjoy artists like Drumcode Miami, Solid Grooves, and Mason Collective at CLUB SPACE, a Miami club giving back to their community through the Space Scholarship Fund.
 Try unique blends of wine that include avocado, passion fruit, lychee, or mango at Schnebly Redland’s Winery.
 Tear up the dance floor at LIV.
 Or have a ball at circus-themed STORY, a popular Miami nightclub offering high-energy entertainment from DJs like Dillon Francis and DJ-Pauly D.

 Moving to Miami?
 Extra Space Storage has several storage facilities throughout the Miami metro that can help with your transition.
-Find a storage unit near you!
+Find Miami storage near you!